mul118/shinyTypeahead/README.md

 # shinyTypeahead

 Shiny Bindings for Twitter's [Typeahead.js](https://twitter.github.io/typeahead.js/).

 This is a work in progress; currently, only local typeahead sources are supported.
+Feel free to contribute via PRs!